Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is via private network extension (PNI/wave) to major hubs like Chicago.
+Direct Cloud On-Ramps0 – as of September 2025Access is via major hubs like Indianapolis or Nashville through private network extensions.

-Tax IncentivesYesSales and use tax exemption for qualifying data center equipment and energy.
+Tax IncentivesYesState-level sales and use tax exemptions on qualified data center equipment and energy.

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available, typically deployed by national providers.
-Companies like ColoCrossing and Hivelocity can provision dedicated servers in regional markets like this one.
+Bare Metal Bare metal server options are available, typically through providers that service edge locations.
+Companies like Hivelocity or ColoCrossing can offer dedicated server solutions in regional markets.

 Power Analysis

-Average Cost Of Power: Expect industrial power rates between $0.07 and $0.09/kWh as of September 2025.
-This competitive pricing can significantly reduce operational costs for high-density computing workloads compared to coastal markets.
+Average Cost Of Power Expect industrial power rates in the range of $0.07 to $0.09 per kWh, as of September 2025.
+This competitive pricing can significantly lower operational expenses compared to larger, more expensive coastal markets.
+The grid mix is primarily coal and natural gas, with a growing renewables portfolio.

-Power Grid Reliability: The regional power grid is well-engineered for industrial and commercial needs.
-Data centers in the area typically source power from redundant substations to ensure high levels of uptime.
+Power Grid Reliability The power grid supporting the region is well-engineered for industrial needs.
+Data centers in the area are typically fed by redundant power grids and have access to multiple substations, ensuring high levels of uptime for critical operations.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Indiana provides a sales and use tax exemption on qualifying data center equipment and energy consumption.
-This state-level incentive directly lowers the capital expense of building or expanding a facility and reduces ongoing power-related operating costs.
+Tax Advantage For Data Centers Indiana provides a significant sales and use tax exemption for qualifying data center equipment and energy consumption.
+This tax relief directly reduces both initial capital investment and ongoing operational costs for operators.

 Natural Disaster Risk